This article describes the Rapid Rollback process for disaster recovery.

 - If you are restoring a Windows 10 machine, disable the Fast Startup feature and shut the target machine down gracefully before attempting a rollback.

-- You cannot perform a rollback to any hard drive that does not contain the same volume serial number that existed at the time of the backup.
+- You cannot perform a rollback to any hard drive which has a different volume serial number than what existed at the time of the backup.
 If the Rapid Rollback utility cannot match the volume serial numbers of the target hardware to those in the selected snapshot, it will automatically fail.

 - Using Rapid Rollback on a production system with inadequate storage space could leave the target hardware in a non-bootable state.

-- Any new data created on the production machine since the last backup will be reverted by the rollback process.
-The further back in time you choose to restore from, the more data will change and the longer the restore will take.
+- The rollback process will revert any new data created on the production machine since the last backup.
+The further back in time you restore from, the more data will change and the longer the restore will take.

 - A Rapid Rollback operation cannot be stopped or undone once started.
 Interrupting the rollback process could leave the target hardware in a non-bootable state.

-- To preserve system and backup integrity, the following files and registry entries will not be modified by the Rapid Rollback utility.
+- The Rapid Rollback utility will not modify the following files and registry entries.
 If these files are missing from the target machine, Rapid Rollback will not restore them.

 - /Windows/Temp and all files and folders within

 - Software and firmware-based RAID configurations are unsupported.

 - Rapid Rollback is not tested or guaranteed to work with any encryption method listed in Encryption Compatibility With The Datto Solution that is not compatible with file restores.
 Datto recommends reviewing this article when preparing to restore to any encrypted system.